-- Are people with disabilities, racial and ethnic minorities, students with diverse gender identities and sexual orientations, young and old students, and other groups represented on your staff, faculty, and student body in numbers proportional to those of the whole campus or community? - Do you have policies and procedures that ensure access to facilities, printed materials, computers, and electronic resources for people with disabilities? - Is accessibility considered in the procurement process? - Do you have a procedure to ensure a timely response to requests for disability-related accommodations? - Are disability-related access issues addressed in your evaluation methods?
+- Are people with disabilities, racial and ethnic minorities, men and women, young and old students, and other groups represented on your staff, faculty, and student body in numbers proportional to those of the whole campus or community? - Do you have policies and procedures that ensure access to facilities, printed materials, computers, and electronic resources for people with disabilities? - Is accessibility considered in the procurement process? - Do you have a procedure to ensure a timely response to requests for disability-related accommodations? - Are disability-related access issues addressed in your evaluation methods?